ROSCon 2024

 17:20 CEST

-17:20 - 17:30 CEST
+ROS and AI 17:20 - 17:30 CEST

-Baek Seungmin
+Seungmin Baek

 LG Electronics Inc. unveiled 'Smart Home AI Agent (Q9)' earlier this year at CES 2024.
 We believe that it would accelerate the realization of our mission 'Zero Labor Home, Makes Quality Time' by automating household chores.
 In this session, we propose a novel ROS 2-based software robot platform architecture, which is flexible enough for different kinds of low-end hardwares.
 To demonstrate the effectiveness of the proposed platform, we implemented it on Q9 and validated its performance in the applications of indoor navigation and human-robot interaction.
 We will also introduce some optimization techniques like mmap and priority changes that we used to enhance Q9's performance.
 We are releasing the SDK that allows other robot developers to create a new SW function and integrate it into Q9.